 I never noticed any of my competitors did this (at least not consistently), and it showed in our sales results.

-Big results showed after about 6 months of consistent blogging and sharing those blogs out to my network.
+Big results showed after about 6 months of consistent content creation and SEO work on my website.
 I got myself up to position 1 and 2 in the (free) organic search results for my top two key search terms.

 From this point onwards, traffic to my website was pretty consistent.
 And because I also knew my conversion rate, this allowed me to predict with a fair amount of certainty what my sales would be each month.